cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/webview.md

 Currently this component is only available on Web (Both PC and Mobile), iOS and Android (Not supported in the v2.0.0~2.0.6).
 You can't use it on Mac or Windows which means if you preview WebView on these platforms, there is nothing to show.

-**Note**:
+**Note:**

 - This component doesn't support load HTML file or execute Javascript.
-- If you don't use WebView related features in your project, please ensure that the WebView module is removed from the **Project -> Project Settings -> Module Config** to help your game approval go as smoothly as possible on iOS App Store.
-If you really needs to use WebView (or the added third-party SDK comes with WebView), and therefore the game rejected by App Store, you can still try to appeal through email.
+- If you don't use **WebView** related features in your project, please ensure that the **WebView** module is removed from the **Project -> Project Settings -> Module Config** to help your game approval go as smoothly as possible on iOS App Store.
+If you really needs to use WebView (or the added third-party SDK comes with **WebView**), and therefore the game rejected by App Store, you can still try to appeal through email.

 ### Add a callback via script

 #### Method one

 This method uses the same API that editor uses to add an event callback on Button component.
-You need to construct a `cc.Component.EventHandler` object first, and then set the corresponding `target`, `component`, `handler` and `customEventData` parameters.
+You need to construct a `Component.EventHandler` object first, and then set the corresponding `target`, `component`, `handler` and `customEventData` parameters.

 ```ts
 import { _decorator, Component, WebView } from 'cc';